iTwin/itwinjs-core/docs/learning/ECSQLTutorial/index.md

 ### Sample iModel

-The ECSQL examples in the tutorial work with a sample iModel.
+The ECSQL examples in the tutorial work with the "House Sample" iModel.
+You can explore the imodels [here](https://imodeljs.org/sample-showcase/).

 ### BIS